chaldea-center/chaldea-docs/docs/app_setting.md

 And Chaldea server also provides a simple backup feature, you need to manually upload to or download from server among multiple devices.

+**Android External Storage**

+Android users can select whether to use external storage if SD card exists.
+When toggle the setting, you can choose to auto migrate app data to target directory.
+Take attention, auto migration will **override** files if already exist in target directory.
+Otherwise, you can choose to manually copy your data.

+> Do manual BACKUP for your data to avoid accident, mainly in `userdata`, `config` and `backup`.

+You need to restart app to let it take effect.

 ### App Dataset Management
 The dataset version is just the created date.
 A full version contains the minimal compatible app version. e.g. 20210922-1.6.0 means the 20210922 version dataset requires your app version at least 1.6.0, or may be incompatible.